Micro Rainbow’s social inclusion programme is an integral part of its holistic approach to integration

 The visit to the Wetlands was one such rare opportunity.
-The group of eight LGBTI refugees and asylum seekers from MRI were given special out of hours access to the site.
+The group of eight LGBTI refugees and asylum seekers from Micro Rainbow were given special out of hours access to the site.
 They were treated to a guided tour, which was as much fun as it was informative.
 Parallels were drawn between the site being a place of refuge and tranquillity for various types of wildlife, and a place of sanctuary for those refugees and asylum seekers who have had to flee persecution in their home countries.

 The tour was followed by a choreography session in The Old Engine Room inspired by the movements of the birds and other wildlife in the reserve.
 The workshop series is intended to give members a space to freely express themselves using their bodies.
-At MRI, we focus on expressive creativity to help heal the trauma that LGBTI refugees and asylum seekers experience because of the persecution they suffered.
+At Micro Rainbow, we focus on expressive creativity to help heal the trauma that LGBTI refugees and asylum seekers experience because of the persecution they suffered.
 We have seen first-hand the positive impact this type of creativity can have in boosting confidence, relieving stress and engendering a great sense of community within our group.

 Our next excursions